JASDtubz/Bedrock-Edition-Map-Art-Maker/README.md

 - Image link requires perfect syntax.
 - Dithering is not included.
 - Chunk buttons start at 0.
+- Uneditable palette.
+  - Education edition blocks were used.
+  - Experimental blocks such as "Sculk Block" were used.
 - BlueJ version not perfect.
   - Status label not working.
   - Chunk text file not appearing consistently.

+## Version 1
+### March 19, 2022
+- 2 Dithering algorithms were added.
+- Function button added to create map in Minecraft.
+  - You have to manually copy and paste the created .mcfunction files to a behavior pack.
+    - You need to know how to work with behavior packs.
+  - Need to have Education edition and all Experimental features turned on.
+- Added Spruce Leaves, Birch Leaves, Glow Lichen and Spruce Wood because they were forgotten.
+- Removed Grass Block and Oak Leaves due to biome color changes.
+  - Will be added later when checkbox for "Superflat" is added.
+- Thinking of discontinuing the BlueJ version due to its weird compiling issues.